MonicaC29/Star-Wars-App/README.md

 2. Open your web browser and navigate to `http://localhost:3000` to view the application.

-## Deployment

-This project is deployed using Vercel.
-You can view the live version

 ## Features

 - View a list of Star Wars films.